NingYuanLin/xcd/README.md

 # xcd
-a simple shell to support `cd` history in linux
+a simple shell to support `cd` history in linux and macos
 # How to configure
 ## step1. ensure what shell you used
 ```